What’s Bitch Beer?

 Arianna (or Ari, as her friends call her) started drinking beer once she realized it didn’t all taste like watery Budweiser.
 One of her proudest moments was the lunch her mom decided to order a Live Oak HefeWeizen, instead of a Dos Equis, and enjoyed it, although Arianna’s go-to pint will always be a (512) Pecan Porter (and just about any other porter).
 She’s spoken about her love for beer on PBS’s Food Finder show with the other Bitch Beer girls.
 A crime show junkie, she is a staff writer with the Austin American- Statesman who reports on events and interesting people in Texas’s capital city, a job that has shown her, over and over, the determined, entrepreneurial spirit just about every driven Austinite—including many local craft brewers—has in spades.

 Wendy is a connoisseur of fine-ish cheeses, wines, tequilas and craft beers, proving that bitches aren’t limited to low-cal cocktails.
 One of her favorite pastimes is cooking with beer, either as an ingredient or as a way to stay hydrated.
 A former bartender, Wendy discovered her appreciation for craft beer after serving way too many Bud Lights to customers.
-She enjoys lagers, golden ales and the winter seasonals that she looks forward to all year long.
+She enjoys lagers, pale ales and the winter seasonals that she looks forward to all year long.
 She currently lives in Houston, Texas.